SurbhiAgarwal1/RedlineEnv/README.md

 | **Average** | **94.7%** | **41.3%** | **33.5%** |
 | **Pass rate** | **9/10** | **2/10** | **2/10** |

 The gap between RuleBased (94.7%) and Minimal (33.5%) shows the environment strongly differentiates agents that reason carefully from those that don't.
-The TrapAgent's 41.3% average (worse than random on hard tasks) demonstrates the penalty system works correctly.

 ---